OmerFiaz/FrontEnd-Website/readme.md

 The first problem i had was the radio button were not working properly to slove the issue i put the javascript code in a seperate js file.
 Another problem  encountered with the second design was that I had added an extra bracket to the code which resulted in the mobile view not being responsive. once this bracket was removed the website was mobile responsive.
 Another problem which i faced was the slide show was not working on the home section i still dont know why it was not working all i did was to put the code back in couple of times.
+ I also have the submit button on the contact me page which is still not working.